jayminwest/kota-mcp-gateway/docs/handlers/kwc.md

 > Scores are inferred from the trick level—`9-1` is always worth 9 points, `8-4` is 8 points, etc. Submit the trick codes in the order you performed them to keep totals accurate.

+## Configuration

+- Set `KWC_TIMEZONE` in `.env` to control the timezone used for `recordedAt`/`updatedAt` timestamps.
+The default is `America/Los_Angeles` (Pacific Time).
+All stored values include the UTC offset so downstream consumers can parse them without extra context.

 ## Lineup Payload

 ```jsonc